SolaceLabs/solace-integration-guides/docs/_guides/weblogic-app-server.md

 ### Configuring the connection to Solace JMS provider

-Connecting to the Solace message broker through the Solace JMS Resource Adapter requires configuration of additional resources in WebLogic.
-Two key pieces of information are required including connectivity information to the Solace message broker and client authentication data.
+Connecting to the Solace event broker through the Solace JMS Resource Adapter requires configuration of additional resources in WebLogic.
+Two key pieces of information are required including connectivity information to the Solace event broker and client authentication data.

 The above information is specified across one or more J2C entities depending on your application"s JMS message flow (Inbound, Outbound, or both).

-The Solace resource adapter includes several custom properties for specifying connectivity and authentication details to the Solace Message Broker.
+The Solace resource adapter includes several custom properties for specifying connectivity and authentication details to the Solace Event Broker.
 Setting these properties at the Resource Adapter level makes the information available to all child J2C entities like J2C connection factory, and J2C administered objects.
-The properties can also be overridden at the J2C entity level allowing connectivity to multiple Solace message brokers.
+The properties can also be overridden at the J2C entity level allowing connectivity to multiple Solace event brokers.

 Please refer to [WL-REF] and [JCA-1.5] for more details on configuring general JEE authentication options.
 The [Authentication](#authentication) section below discusses configuration of Solace specific authentication in more detail.